Take control of grassy weeds this summer

-By Lane Tredway, Ph.D., technical services manager, Syngenta
+By Matt Giese, M.S., technical services manager, Syngenta

 Manuscript® herbicide is a safe and effective option for control of tropical signalgrass, crabgrass, dallisgrass and certain other weeds in bermudagrass and zoysiagrass turf.

-The active ingredient, pinoxaden, works through the ACCase mode of action, but has a unique safety profile and control spectrum thanks to its unique phenylpyrazoline chemistry.
+- The active ingredient, pinoxaden, works through the ACCase mode of action, but has a unique safety profile and control spectrum thanks to its unique phenylpyrazoline chemistry.

 - Manuscript comes packaged with Adigor™ surfactant, which was specifically designed to maximize its absorption and translocation in target weeds.

-Two spot-treatment applications of Manuscript at 9.6 fl. oz./10,000 ft.2 on a 14- to 21-day interval are recommended to control tropical signalgrass, dallisgrass, and crabgrasses.
-Because Manuscript can be used safely in the heat of summer, when the desirable turf is growing most aggressively, turf managers can use fertility and cultural practices to encourage re-growth into the voids where weeds were established.
+Two spot-treatment applications of Manuscript at 9.6 fl. oz./10,000 ft.2 on a 14- to 21-day interval are recommended to control tropical signalgrass, dallisgrass and crabgrasses.
+Because Manuscript can be used safely on turf in the heat of summer, when the desirable turf is growing most aggressively, turf managers can use fertility and cultural practices to encourage re-growth into the voids where weeds were established.

 - Target weeds should be actively growing, i.e. not under stress from drought or other factors, to maximize absorption and translocation of the active ingredient.

 Sign up for Cooling Degree Day alerts!
 Time fall herbicide applications to control dallisgrass and get notifications when conditions are optimal for control.

-Care should be taken when tank-mixing Manuscript with other herbicides to ensure best performance.
+Care should be taken when tank mixing Manuscript with other herbicides to ensure best performance.
 Phenoxy herbicides such as 2,4-D and MCPP are antagonistic to Manuscript and reduce its performance.
-Tank-mixing Manuscript with a sulfonylurea herbicide such as Monument® 75WG herbicide
+Tank mixing Manuscript with a sulfonylurea herbicide is a better option.

 © 2023 Syngenta.
 Important: Always read and follow label instructions.
 Some products may not be registered for sale or use in all states or counties.
 Please check with your local extension service to ensure registration and proper use.
-Adigor™, Fusilade®, Manuscript®, Monument® and the Syngenta logo are trademarks of a Syngenta Group Company.
+Adigor™, GreenCast®, Manuscript® and the Syngenta logo are trademarks of a Syngenta Group Company.